stevechan1993/OpenChisel/README.md

 Then, launch the server using `roslaunch chisel_ros <your_launchfile>.launch`.
 You should see an output saying that `open_chisel` received depth images.
 Now, you can visualize the results in `rviz`.

 Type `rosrun rviz rviz` to open up the RVIZ visualizer.
 Then, add a `Marker` topic with the name `/Chisel/full_mesh`.
 This topic displays the mesh reconstructed by Chisel.
+（Notice:Add a `Marker` by topic,then change the global option's fixed frame to world）

 ### Services
 `chisel_ros` provides several ROS services you can use to interface with the reconstruction in real-time.
 These are: